Zbyl/BinaryFormatSerializer/README.md

 Other goals:

 1. The serialization functions shouldn't need to be templatized on the serializer type.
   - In boost::serialization you generally provide serialization function as a template on the 'Archive' type.
 This has many inconvenient implications related to inlining serialization code in the headers or providing explicit template specializations.
 There is no easy way to make the boost serialization function work for different archives and still not be a template.
+The reason for this is that 'Archive' in boost::serialization defines both the storage manipulation (i.e. saveBinary() function) and format definitions (void save(T&) functions).
+Separating those two aspects (into 'serializers' and 'formatters') makes BinaryFormatSerializer quite a bit more flexible.

 What this library will not provide: